 Every Good Retirement Plan Should Have These 5 Steps

-With inflation on the rise, manic market behaviors, and market volatility that doesn’t seem to be ending soon, retirement savers already have enough to think about.
+With inflation on the rise alongside economic volatility that doesn’t seem to be ending soon, retirement savers already have enough to think about.

 But even if things were more normal, your retirement game plan should still be built on a solid foundation.
 Without that foundation, the above-mentioned uncertainties can more easily wreak havoc on your golden years.